 To make a wooden joint with soft wood as per the drawing provided in the manual.

-Jobs: T-Lap joint, Dove tail joint, Mortise & Tendon joint, Bridle joint.
+Any one of the following jobs Jobs: T-Lap joint, Dove tail joint, Mortise & Tendon joint, Bridle joint.

 UNIT 5: Foundry Shop

 Introduction to foundry process like melting of metals, mould making, casting process and use of patterns to prepare of a component and significance of foundry.
 Demo of mould preparation.